 This page was planned in 1997, as a collaborative effort by my ad hoc Conservation Artists of Florida but the CAF never materialized as I failed to network with potential participants due to my poor social skills.

-BACK TO MAYA-GAIA SITEMAP
+BACK TO REAL-GAIA SITEMAP